It has finally hit me. I can’t believe how good I feel.

 We Wait Too Long for the One Thing

-“I’ll get the business prepared after I decide I’m ready to sell”, you say to yourself.
+“I’ll get the business ready for sale after I decide I’m ready to sell it”, you say to yourself.

 No, you won’t.
 The odds prove it.
 It rarely happens, and if you think it does . . . you’re wrong.